Parnassus median real estate price is $117,295, which is less expensive than 90.0% of Pennsylvania neighborhoods and 92.5% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Parnassus.
 The current real estate vacancy rate here is 25.0%.
 This is higher than the rate of vacancies in 91.9% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-In addition, one of the unique characteristics of the Parnassus neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.
+In addition, the Parnassus neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Parnassus neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Parnassus neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 9.9% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.3% of all neighborhoods in America.

 Most American households own a car or other vehicle.
 Many own two cars or perhaps three.
 In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
 But NeighborhoodScout's analysis revealed that households in the Parnassus neighborhood have a highly unusual car ownership.
 20.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.3% of U.S. neighborhoods.